When Nevermind topped the US charts on 11 January 1992 it signalled more than just the arrival of a new, commercially successful rock band.

 There had been clear warning signs about Cobain’s state of mind.
 On 4 March he was hospitalised in a coma in Rome, Italy, after overdosing on alcohol and prescription drugs.

 On 18 March, Courtney Love called the police claiming Cobain was suicidal, and they removed guns and ammunition from the house.

 On 1 April Kurt checked out of a rehab centre near Los Angeles and travelled back to Seattle, leaving Courtney in LA.
 She apparently asked friends to find him.

-Rumours of foul play would abound, but the gut-wrenching note found by his body confirmed the depth of his unease with celebrity, referring to his envy of people like Freddie Mercury who relished the “adoration of the crowd”.
+Rumours of foul play would abound, but the gut-wrenching suicide note found by his body confirmed the depth of his unease with celebrity, referring to his envy of people like Freddie Mercury, who relished the “adoration of the crowd”.

 Kurt wrote that he felt a fake, and though he thanked his fans, the note concluded that everyone – including his baby daughter – would be better off without him.